The Application Process

 To apply you will need to:

 1. Register and complete the online process through the Victorian Paediatric Advanced Trainee portal (https://vpat.au).
-Click the link that will take you to the application form.
 You will need to create a profile when you get to this site.
 You do not have to load a picture of yourself (this is optional).
-Once you have successfully created a profile, you will then see the menus to apply.
+Once you have successfully created a profile, you will then see the menu to apply.
 If you don't see the menu - click the blue suitcase with a plus sign on the top banner to open it.

 If you have made an error in this first stage - then you will need to withdraw your application and recommence using a different email account.